bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Use all 8 colors on the loading animation to make the fading nicer
-* Clean up startup animation code
 * Create an example golang server for using this framework for playing games online
 * Build out the readme so there is good documentation for the API
 * Add instructions for installing and playing the golf examples